ScreepsPlus/site-hugo/content/services/private-server.md

 The API can be accessed just like on official.
 Ports: 21025, 80, 443 (HTTPS)

-You will need to [set your password](https://server1.screepspl.us/authmod/password/) in order to login.
+You will need to [set your password](https://server1.screepspl.us/authmod/password/) in order to login to the API.